siyer7/siyer7.github.io/Projects.md

 <a href="https://drive.google.com/file/d/1ns8i8w2RaADW3nm_YVQnqG3MIgnHVREG/view?usp=sharing">*Thesis*</a>

 ## Overconfidence at cognitive tasks driven by ignorance?
 (Poster from Advanced Lab course, at Undergraduate Research Exposition, 2020)
 A replication of <a href="https://www.nature.com/articles/s41467-019-09330-7">Human noise blindness drives suboptimal cognitive inference, by Summerfield, C, et al., 2019 (Nature communications)</a>.
 For the same level of difficulty, we are less accurate but more (over)confident at cognitive tasks, relative to perceptual tasks, suggesting that we are blind to cognitive difficulty.
+This sheds further light on the nature of multidimensional human intelligence.
 **Tools/techniques** - Matlab, Psychtoolbox.
 **Involvement** - spearheading project, from design to data collection/analysis, and writing/presentation.

 <a href="https://drive.google.com/file/d/1pCj8Sbk03pn_dSXaHzwuUj3CtMXM5PMt/view?usp=sharing">*Poster (audio inaccessible)*,  </a><a href="https://drive.google.com/file/d/1jOr3APRANkCdkK8yipAX8hQSRBJugI18/view?usp=sharing">*Manuscript*</a>

 ## Do people with autism differently integrate visual & proprioceptive inputs from Virtual Reality?
 (Summer research, 2019)
 People with Austism exhibit atypical multisensory integration, which may cause difficulties with sensorimotor behaviors.
-Here, we investigate visuo-proprioceptive integration using a VR Headset, predicting overweighting of proprioceptive inputs.
+Here, we investigate their visuo-proprioceptive integration using a VR Headset, predicting overweighting of proprioceptive inputs.
 **Tools/techniques** - Unity game design, C#, VR Oculus Rift.
 **Involvement** - experimental design, piloting.